 As a part of this week, we all had a jar and then different members of the class wrote nice comments on circles and filled our jars.
 We then discussed how this made us feel when we read the comments and the power of the words we use.

 Look at the photos below to see us reading all the lovely comments!

 London Through Time

 The Great Fire of London

-Kingfishers began this topic by looking at 'Homes through Time' and used the book a 'Street Through Time'.
+This half term, Kingfishers have been working hard on this topic from home.
+We began this topic by looking at 'Homes through Time' and created timelines.
 We then focussed in on the Great Fire of London.
 We learnt about the main events of the fire e.g. where it started, how long it lasted and significant people.
 We also wrote excellent setting descriptions using our senses describing London in 1666.

-We also had a visit from the Fresh Water Theatre Show and loved acting out the different parts of the fire.
-We also got to look at a range of artefacts and meet a range of eye witnesses!
+We also had a virtual visit from the Fresh Water Theatre Show and loved acting out the different parts of the fire.
+We also got to look at a range of artefacts and met a range of eye witnesses!

 Term 4 - Through the Key Hole